 I have always enjoyed fitness activities, especially when outdoors.
 I love the preparation and anticipation of an upcoming race.
 The running community is what keeps me hooked, lots of inspiring people stepping out of their comfort zones!

-I started running in 2016 to fight my Generalized Anxiety Disorder and Depression.
-I’ve now run 18 half marathons and 4 full marathons.
-Running has been amazing for my mind, body, and soul.
+I’ve been running since 2016 to fight my Generalized Anxiety Disorder and Depression.
+I’ve since run 22 half marathons and 6 full marathons, and even started a running streak (over 11800+ days and counting).
+Running and connecting with other runners has been amazing for my mind, body, and soul!

 Grace – @Lake Cities Run Walk Group